Share

 She encourages women and girls in her community to overcome limitations and persist in their education.

-"A career in trade can be very rewarding, and there are many possibilities and options to explore, and with determination, no matter your age or gender, you will achieve success in your field of work,” she added.
+"A career in trade can be gratifying, and there are many possibilities and options to explore, and with determination, no matter your age or gender, you will achieve success in your field of work,” she added.

-APTC is the Australian Government's largest TVET investment in the Pacific and Timor-Leste, working closely with local industries and national training providers to ensure the training provided to students meets domestic and international training needs.
+APTC is the Australian Government's largest TVET investment in the Pacific and Timor-Leste.
+It works closely with local industries and national training providers to ensure that the training provided to students meets domestic and international training needs.